AlexandraPosta/sound-localization/README.md

 # Summary
-The aim of this tool is to allow for a simpler comparison between mathematical and machine learning models of identifying the location of a sound.
+The aim of this tool is to allow for a simpler comparison between analytical and machine learning models of identifying the location of a sound in an indoor environment.

 ## Features